 It’s the same with containers.
 You can mix and match deployments on private and public clouds — and simultaneously deploy these containerized applications across multiple public clouds.
 This lets you use the best of a particular cloud provider.
 And it supports your choice to move from one cloud to another at any time, such as when a cloud vendor doesn’t meet your performance requirements.

 This distributed architecture allows you to rapidly incorporate innovations from multiple cloud providers.
-For example, Genesys Engage™ customers can use multiple self-service bot technologies like Microsoft LUIS, Amazon Lex and Google Dialogflow.
+For example, Genesys Multicloud CX™ customers can use multiple self-service bot technologies like Microsoft LUIS, Amazon Lex and Google Dialogflow.

 Superior security and control